What is Post Exposure Prophylaxis (PEP)?

 You can access PEP at Whitman-Walker on three of our locations during the following specified days/times:

 - Monday-Friday from 9 am – 4 pm at 1525 14th Street, NW.
 Proceed to the second floor and inform Client Services staff that you need PEP.

-- Monday-Thursday from 9 am – 4 pm at Max Robinson Center.
+- Monday-Friday from 9 am – 4 pm at Max Robinson Center.

 - Tuesdays and Thursday evenings at 1525 14th Street, NW.
 You can access PEP during the Gay Men’s Health & Wellness Clinic.
 Please arrive before 5:30 pm and say that you need PEP upon check-in.

 Please bring proof of insurance when seeking PEP at WWH.
 If you do not have health insurance or have insurance that is not accepted at WWH, there is a $150 fee for the visits and necessary blood tests.
 The cost of medication is not included in the $150 fee.